A Hamilton-Jacobi Formulation for Optimal Coordination of Heterogeneous Multiple Vehicle Systems: Introduction

 When the goal states of multi-vehicle teams are not set a priori, it is necessary to determine which vehicle to allocate to which terminal goal.
 There is a large body of literature developing allocation and assignment algorithms \cite{bertsekas1991linear}, and applying these methods to engineering problems has appeared in diverse forms including sensor coverage \cite{marden2008distributed}, weapon-target assignment \cite{arslan2007autonomous}, or network routing \cite{marden2012price}.
 Dynamics are not considered in this body of work, which commonly study worst-case system performance under equilibrium conditions using a game-theoretical framework \cite{roughgarden2005selfish,marden2014generalized,kirchner_sensor_2013}.
 Without consideration of dynamics, these methods have limited applicability to vehicle coordination problems and there exists a technical gap relating vehicle-goal allocation and motion planning, as most prior work assumes each is done independently.
 The critical dependency between assignment and trajectory planning is illustrated in Figure \ref{fig:Multi Vehicle illistration}.

 There have been recent attempts to close this gap as in \cite{honig2018conflict}.
 But this work only evaluates discrete spatial waypoints on a rectangular grid without considering vehicle dynamics, and therefore the paths generated are not feasible for most physical systems.
+Turpin et al. \cite{turpin2014capt} considered continuous dynamics, but was restricted to only single integrator dynamics and assumes homogeneous teams of vehicles.
 Morgan et al. \cite{morgan2016swarm} generalizes this concept to linear, discrete-time dynamics and constructs a non-linear programming problem that is solved with sequential convex programming in conjunction with an auction algorithm \cite{bertsekas1991linear}.
 However, both \cite{morgan2016swarm} and \cite{honig2018conflict} restrict the cost function to one of additive individual vehicle weights (similar to the cost function presented in \cite{bertsekas1991linear}), which excludes many vehicle optimization problems of interest, including assembling the desired formation shape in minimal time.

 We present how the optimal assignment and trajectory can be found simultaneously from the viscosity solution to a single Hamilton\textendash Jacobi PDE, a necessary and sufficient condition for optimality.
 We assume the vehicles can each have unique linear dynamics.
 Remarkably, we show that the global viscosity solution can be found as the solution to a linear bottleneck assignment problem (LBAP) \cite{gross1959bottleneck}.\emph{ }This fact can be utilized to construct a level set method that has polynomial computational scaling with the number of vehicles and still ensures a global optimum.